LouiseSteward/learn/adult-hiv/text/0-1-titlepage.md

 What health professionals need to know {:.titlepage-subtitle}

-Written by Catherine Orrell, Richard Kaplan and David Woods {:.titlepage-author}
+Written by Catherine Orrell, Richard Kaplan, Anna Cross and David Woods {:.titlepage-author}

 Edited by David Woods